Presidential dollar coins: Stockpile and suspension of production

 By 2011, 1.4 billion uncirculated $1 coins were stockpiled, which, if laid flat, could reach from Los Angeles to Chicago.
 By 2016, this number might have reached two billion if the minting had continued unchanged.

 Rep. Jackie Speier of California circulated a "Dear Colleague" letter recommending that the U.S. not produce any dollar coins.
 She was planning to introduce legislation calling for the immediate halting of all dollar coin programs.

 The United States Government Accountability Office has stated that discontinuing the dollar bill in favor of the dollar coin would save the U.S. government about $5.5 billion over 30 years.

-On December 13, 2011, Vice President Joe Biden and Treasury Secretary Timothy Geithner announced that the minting of Presidential $1 coins for circulation would be suspended.
+On December 13, 2011, Vice President Joe Biden and Treasury Secretary Timothy Geithner announced that the minting of presidential $1 coins for circulation would be suspended.
 Future entries in the program, beginning with those of Chester A. Arthur, would be issued in reduced quantities, only for collectors.

+By the end of 2022, the stockpile of $1 coins was reduced to 888 million.
+The inventory was estimated to last for nearly 16 more years (i.e. until 2038).

 The program's end and continuation

 The act specifies that for a former president to be honored, they must have been deceased for at least two years before issue.
 Hence, former presidents George H. W. Bush, Jimmy Carter, Bill Clinton, George W. Bush, and then-current president Barack Obama were ineligible to have a dollar coin issued in their honor when the series ended in 2016, after honoring Ronald Reagan, the last president who was eligible.

 Since the program has terminated, producing coins for those presidents not yet honored would require another Act of Congress.
-On February 12, 2019, Senator John Cornyn introduced a bill to authorize a Presidential dollar honoring George H. W. Bush and an accompanying First Spouse gold coin for Barbara Bush, which was signed into law by President Donald Trump on January 28, 2020.
+On February 12, 2019, Senator John Cornyn introduced a bill to authorize a presidential dollar honoring George H. W. Bush and an accompanying first spouse gold coin for Barbara Bush, which was signed into law by President Donald Trump on January 28, 2020.
+On February 19, 2025, Senator Catherine Cortez Masto introduced a bill, following the death of former president Jimmy Carter almost two months earlier, seeking to extend the program to issue the coins of deceased presidents not yet honored.

 Collecting

 Despite not seeing widespread use in circulation, the series has seen a few lower-mintage issues, mostly in specially marketed sets.
-Reverse Proof issues were made for the coins depicting Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Ronald Reagan and George H. W. Bush between 2015 and 2020.
+Reverse proof issues were made for the coins depicting Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Ronald Reagan and George H. W. Bush from 2015 to 2020.
 These issues had mintages between 16,000 and 48,000, depending on the issue.